uumoss-bb/fictional-octo-dollop/README.md

 ## `src go`

-The Config command will allow you to adjust your pomordoro timer.
+The Go command starts your pomodoro and your break right after it.

 ```
 USAGE